-Our Business Law department handles contracts, buy/sell agreements, lease agreements, partnership agreements, employment contracts, setting up Corporations, LLCs, negotiations, and various other business transactions.
-There are a myriad of problems a business may face, and the goal of our business law department is to foresee any potential problems and address such situations beforehand.
-Beyond this, our firm routinely handles civil litigation and business disputes.
-If you currently have a business dispute or simple questions regarding a business matter, our attorneys would be happy to answer your questions with a free telephone consultation.
+Our California business law attorneys handle contracts, buy/sell agreements, lease agreements, partnership agreements, employment contracts, setting up Corporations, LLCs, negotiations, and various other business-related transactions.
+There are a myriad of problems a business may face, and the goal of our California business law attorneys is to foresee any potential problems and address such situations beforehand.
+Beyond this, Werner Law Firm routinely handles civil litigation and business disputes.
+If you currently have a business dispute or simple questions regarding a business matter, our California business law attorneys would be happy to answer your questions with a free telephone consultation.

 Corporations and LLC’s are two separate and distinct entities, each with their own tax filing requirements and maintenance costs within California.
 Small business corporations may elect to have their income treated as personal income so that they don’t face a double taxation.
 If they don’t make this election then earnings of the corporation or an LLC generally are taxed at a much lower rate than personal income, but once a withdrawal is made or compensation paid, additional taxes are levied.

-The Werner Law Firm is dedicated to helping clients deal with business questions and concerns on a regular basis.
-We are happy to offer a free initial telephone consultation.
+At Werner Law Firm, our California business law attorneys are dedicated to helping clients deal with business questions and concerns on a regular basis.
+Contact us today for a free initial telephone consultation.